 The luxurious costumes at Banyuwangi Ethno Carnival aren’t just costumes.
 Notice that every costume carry cultural meaning.
 Last years “Puter Kayun” theme is about the ritual.
 Where villagers ride dokar, the Javanese carriages.
 Heading toward Watu Dodol beach for every tenth month of the lunar year.

-Inspired from the ritual, the costume parade during Banyuwangi Ethno Carnival last year.
+Inspired by the ritual, the costume parade during Banyuwangi Ethno Carnival last year.
 Incorporates sea, carriages, and horses on their designs.
 Considering Muncar is the 2019 theme.
 Petik Laut ceremony could take the role Puter Kayun had last year.

 Whenever there’s a big event in Banyuwangi.
 It sure is Gandrung dance will always make an appearance.
 In Banyuwangi Ethno Carnival this year.
 One can safely expect hundreds of Gandrung dancers will show off.
 As they were in the previous year.

 The traditional dance Gandrung is the pride of Banyuwangi.
 Translates as “love” in English.
-Gandrung is originally a ritual dance performed to Goddes Sri as the gratitude after the rice harvest.
+Gandrung is originally a ritual dance performed to Goddes Sri as gratitude after the rice harvest.
 These days Gandrung is more ceremonial than ritual.

 Dancers draped themselves in a beautiful costume.
 With a long shawl and a fan in the right hand.
-Watch as these dancers move around their hand gracefully.
+Watch as these dancers move around their hands gracefully.
 Playing the shawl and the fan in harmony as they dance.
 The performance is accompanied by Gamelan osing.
 A branch of traditional Javanese instrument developed by Banyuwangi’s ethnic tribe osing.